shrutikhandelwal/netflix-gpt/netflix-gpt/src/personalreadme.md

 - Form validation (Either use state variables or useRef of input boxes)
 - useRef hook ()
 - Build Authentication ( We need backend for this- using firebase as backend as it's easy)/      Email and password login/ sign in throygh gmail, fb.
 You do all that in Authentication.
+- Firebase setup
+- deploying our app to production (domain purchasing websites: godaddy, host cator,)
+- Login the users
+- create sign up user account
+****
+- Create Redux store to store user information we are getting from firebase after signup and signin form.